ftkalcevic/MQTT_ant_scale/README.md

 There is nothing special in the handlng of the connection - open a channel, search with infinite timeout - after the scale has finished communicating and disconnects, the ANT device automatically goes back into search mode.

+The development stopped here.
+Only the Ant code has been written.
+I've moved to a C# .Net version to run on a windows server.
+[MQTT_AntScale.Net](https://github.com/ftkalcevic/MQTT_AntScale.Net)